john-hawkins/projit/docs/paper/joss.md

 ![Projit Application Entities.\label{fig:projit}](images/Projit_decoupled_process.drawio.png)

-In the development of `projit` we have drawn on additional design principles from other open source projects.
+In the development of `projit` we have drawn on additional design principles from other open source projects, including the Git CLI [@git] and Cookie Cutter Data Science [@cookiecutter], discussed in the sections below.

 ## Project Structure

 Configuration allows users to determine a standard project structure.
 This option will initialise any project with a predetermined set of directories and files.
 We draw upon the principle used in the Cookie Cutter Data Science project when implementing these project structures [@cookiecutter].
+However, rather than be prescriptive on project structure we allow it to be customised through configuration.

 ## Natural Language Sub Command CLI